Felix Ngole wins appeal in victory for Christian freedoms

 The Court of Appeal condemned the position of the university whereby people would live in fear if private expressions of views were overheard and could be reported anonymously.

-The Court ruled that: “The mere expression of views on theological grounds (e.g. that 'homosexuality is a sin') does not necessarily connote that the person expressing such views will discriminate on such grounds.”
+The Court ruled that: “The mere expression of religious views about sin does not necessarily connote discrimination.”
 It was further recognised that Felix had never been shown to act in a discriminatory fashion.

 The outcome of this case will have significant implications not only for Christian freedom of speech, but in relation to all free speech.
 For example, comments made by people on social media (often many years ago) have recently been arbitrarily used to silence viewpoints that people dislike or disagree with.